 His focus is valid in assessing where religion and technology intersects in potential faith practices (online worship via avatars, etc.).
 But the real question in need of answering is whether technology decisions are made first by the religious community or by the religious individual.

 Turn off thy iPhone in the sanctuary, please

-One week at Luther Memorial Church of Chicago the gospel lesson was read from an iPhone, the sermon was later posted on Facebook and emails were sent out related to church announcements on various ministries.
+One week at Luther Memorial Church of Chicago, the gospel lesson was read from an iPhone, the sermon was later posted on Facebook and emails were sent out related to church announcements on various ministries.
 Is this something that should be worrisome to those of us in the pews?

 Adams says that in cases of dividing a line between tolerable technology and impermissible uses of technology it depends on the reasoning about the nature of humans.
 We tend to be a selfish lot, if Facebook is any indication.
 But does this mean we go the way of the Amish or Hasidic Judaism in order to avoid any self-inflicted, sinful slip-ups?

 Not necessarily.
 In worship and faithful reflection technology can enhance the religious experience.
-While chatting on cell phone during worship is probably not productive, using an iPad to access the gospel lesson may be an easy way to enhance the worship experience.
+While chatting on a cell phone during worship is probably not productive, using an iPad to access the gospel lesson may be an easy way to enhance the worship experience.
 Listening to music on the iPod may aid in contemplative prayer at home as well, although Steve Jobs surely never had these uses in mind.

 Lutheran theologian Dr. Philip Hefner sees the use and creation of technology as not only a human enterprise, but a God infused enterprise.
 He writes: “If we are to speak of religion, it must be a religion that encompasses the human life that is cyborg and technosapiens.
 It cannot merely be a religious way of dealing with technology, as if technology were somehow external to who we are.”1